This article contains affiliate links, and a purchase made through those links may result in a small commission.

 A good multi-tool is an important part of any dirt biker's basic tool kit but with an almost overwhelming selection of multi-tools on the market today, it can be difficult to know which one is the best choice for any particular application.
-The three big players – Leatherman, Gerber, and Victorinox offer an amazing selection of quality tools, and the only deciding factor is usually your wallet.
+The three big players Leatherman, Gerber, and Victorinox offer an amazing selection of quality tools, and the only deciding factor is usually your wallet.
 When choosing a multi-tool to take out on the trails (or anywhere else for that matter), the basic criteria would include weight, size, functionality, and price.

 There's a huge range of prices when it comes to today's multi-tools.
 You need to keep in mind that these tools last a long, long time so if it seems expensive up front, divide the number of years you'll have the tool into the purchase price and it won't seem expensive at all.
-Besides . . . how much is your health and well-being worth?
+Besides . . . how much is your health and safety worth?
 If you have second thoughts about the price of the tool you selected, start paring down the tool's options until you find one in your price range.

 Once you decide which attachments you need and how much you want to spend, start searching.
 Leatherman, Gerber, and Victorinox aren't the only players in the multi-tool market, but they're all established companies with excellent customer service and warranties.
 You won't go wrong with any of their products.
 Fortunately, all three manufacturers use names for their products (i.e., Rebar, Diesel, Hunstman, etc.) which makes it much easier to compare prices.

 - Leatherman: The Leatherman website makes it easy to get more info as they have a separate tab for multi-tools.
 If you want to compare prices, they also have their own Leatherman Amazon page where you can find more product reviews along with many answered questions.